kthxbyte/poorwm/README.md

 PoorWM is a hostile fullscreen window manager for X11.

-This project begins after finding TinyWM by Nick Welch (http://incise.org/tinywm.html), whose code was quickly studied and slightly modified to implement window switching.
+This project begins after finding TinyWM by Nick Welch (http://incise.org/tinywm.html), whose 50 lines of code were quickly studied, then modified to remove excess features and implement window switching.

 Features
 ========